s-zhang/EasyEaaS/README.md

 # EasyEaaS
-Simple Javascript Code Evaluation as a Service
+A simple Javascript code evaluation endpoint as a service